Destroy Version Controlled Files

 The following procedure shows you how to destroy files and folders by using the tf destroy command.
 Although the files are permanently removed, you can retain the history associated with them.
 For more information about the options and arguments available for tf destroy, see Destroy Command (Team Foundation Version Control).

 To use the destroy command, you must be a member of the Team Foundation Administrators security group.
-For more information, see Permissions and groups reference.
+For more information, see Team Foundation Server Permissions.

 Prerequisites for Running tf destroy

 Before you run tf destroy without the /keephistory option, we recommend that you first delete the files you want to destroy.
 For more information, see Delete Files and Folders from Version Control.
 After you delete a file, its file name now includes a deletion ID.
 For example, if a file name is aFile.cs, after deletion the file name is aFile.cs;x123, where x123 is the deletion ID.

 After you delete the files, you can synchronize the Team Foundation warehouse.
 Otherwise the warehouse will not be synchronized with the destroyed items.

 Click Start, click All Programs, click Microsoft Visual Studio 2008, click Visual Studio Tools, and then click Visual Studio Command Prompt.

 To preview the file aFile.cs without destroying it, type at the command prompt:

 The text in the Command Prompt window displays "Destroyed: $/MyTeamProject/aFile.cs", but the file is not actually destroyed when you use the /preview option.